Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Introduction

-\item \textbf{Generalization Across Tasks}: The capability of these models to generalize is further evidenced by their performance across a range of tasks with minimal task-specific tuning \cite{waqas2023revolutionizing}.
-For example, once trained, these models can often switch between tasks such as text classification, summarization, and even complex reasoning without needing extensive retraining.
+\item \textbf{Generalization across tasks}: Foundation models exhibit impressive generalization across diverse tasks with minimal task-specific tuning \cite{waqas2023revolutionizing}.
+Once trained, they can switch between tasks like text classification, summarization, and complex reasoning without extensive retraining.
 This adaptability is largely due to their training datasets' comprehensive and diverse nature, which provides a rich background against which the models can evaluate new problems \cite{waqas2023revolutionizing, waqas2023multimodal, hartsock2024vision}. \end{enumerate}